nimashoghi/ECE-4180-Project/README.md

 # Smart Dashcam and Backup Camera <!-- omit in toc -->

+Please Click Link in Top Right for code.

 ### By Nima Shoghi Ghalehshahi and Ridge Ross <!-- omit in toc -->

 ## Table of Contents <!-- omit in toc -->